Aalyahmonday/ytbplus/FAQ.md

 ***
 ### Q: What is **Legacy PiP**?
 Should I enable it?
-❖ No. I wouldn't suggest you enable Legacy PiP.
-It is a workaround for the speed-up bug that happens on iOS 14.0 - 14.4.2.
-I already mentioned about **Legacy PiP** in [Known issues](#known-issues)
+- No. I wouldn't suggest you enable Legacy PiP unless you tired of the [speed-up bug](https://github.com/PoomSmart/YouPiP/issues/29).
+- Turn on Legacy PiP also breaks the Default video quality feature of uYou and/or YouTube.

 ***
 ### Q: Why can't I disable Background playback?!?
 I turned off Background playback in uYou's settings!